SimonAtelier/VillagerHockey/README.md

 References the total amount of goals scored by a player.

 #### puck_hits_current
-The number of times a player hittet the puck in his current game.
+The number of times a player has hit the puck in his current game.

 #### puck_hits_total
 References times a player hittet the puck in all played games.